-In 1961, Shriver was tapped by his brother-in-law President John F. Kennedy to lead a new organization, the Peace Corps, designed to improve the image of America abroad during the time of the Cold War.
-The federal program sent volunteers to give instruction in technical skills, but also to exchange cultures and friendships across borders.
+In 1961, Shriver was tapped by his brother-in-law, President John F. Kennedy, to lead a new organization called the Peace Corps, which was designed to improve the image of America abroad during the time of the Cold War.
+The federal program sent volunteers overseas to give instruction in technical skills, but also to exchange cultures and friendships across borders.
 The Peace Corps is still going strong, fifty years later.

 Sargent Shriver's work was anchored by a core set of values - service, dedication, compassion, humility, reciprocity, and the spirit of charity.
 Among the stops he made on a visit to Turkey in 1964 for the Peace Corps was an orphanage.
 This visit reflected the belief he shared with Eunice, who founded Special Olympics four years later, that every human life has value.

 In Khyber Pass, in the mountains dividing Pakistan and Afghanistan, Shriver's Peace Corps work took him about as far from the culture of home in Maryland as one could be.